Philosophy of Psychiatry

 My current work focuses mainly on the concepts of free will and volitional actions.
 I aim to establish a philosophically informed neuroscientific concept of free will by linking experimental findings with detailed conceptual work.
 I am interested in the philosophical foundations of psychology as well as statistical methods, their foundations and the associated meta-theories.
 I am passionate about interdisciplinary science.
 Thus, this workshop provides the perfect opportunity to gain further insights into the highly interdisciplinary Philosophy of Psychiatry.

 I am studying philosophy (B.A.) as well as art history and German language and literature (B.A.) at Saarland University in Saarbrücken.
 After finishing my studies I will receive a double degree.
-Additionally, I am working as a student assistant for the literary archive ‚Saar-Lor-Lux-Elsass‘, an institution at the Saarland University.
+Additionally, I am working as a museum guide at the ‚Saarlandmuseum‘ and as a tutor for architectural morphology and scientific work at the institute for art history at Saarland University.